GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-Ensure your data is clean and reliable before performing advanced analysis.
-The goal of this section is to clean and prepare your data.
-However, you're not very familiar with the distribution of the values of each column.
-You need to profile your data to know what kind of transformation steps you need to perform on your data.
+We have looked into our data briefly but we're not yet very familiar with the distribution of the values of each column, as well as the *quality* of the data.

+Before we start performing advanced analysis, we'll explore the charecteristics of our data using two features of [Knowledlege Catalog](https://docs.cloud.google.com/dataplex/docs/introduction):

-Google Cloud's *Knowledge Catalog* automates profiling scans to deliver consistent data quality metrics.
-Key statistics identified include null counts, distinct values, data ranges, and value distributions.
-It's possible to activate a profile scan through the BigQuery Interface.
+- [Data profiling](https://docs.cloud.google.com/dataplex/docs/data-profiling-overview), automating the calculation of key statistics such as null counts, distinct values, data ranges, and value distributions.
+- And [Data quality](https://docs.cloud.google.com/dataplex/docs/auto-data-quality-overview), which allows you to measure the quality of the data.
+You can automate the scanning of data, validate it against defined rules, and log alerts if your data doesn't meet quality requirements.

+In this challenge we'll access this functionality from the BigQuery Studio interface.

 ### Description

-Go ahead and do a *Quick data profile* for the `reviews` table and answer the following questions:
+Go ahead and do a *Quick data profile* for the `reviews` table and answer the following questions based on the generated profile:

 - What's the average rating of Disneyland?
 - Where are reviewers located the most?
 - Are all reviews unique?
 - What's the percentage of "missing" data from the year_month column?

-*Knowledge Catalog* also has support for automatic data quality which lets you define and measure the quality of the data in your BigQuery tables.
-You can automate the scanning of data, validate data against defined rules, and log alerts if your data doesn't meet quality requirements.
-You can manage data quality rules and deployments as code, improving the integrity of data production pipelines.

 Define and run a quality scan on the same table with the following rules (stick to defaults for anything else):